RAHB-REALTORS-Association/chat2gpt/README.md

   - `TEMPERATURE`: This sets the temperature for the OpenAI API.
 Default: 0.8.
   - `IMAGE_SIZE`: This sets the image size for the DALL-E API.
 Default: "512x512".
   - `API_URL`: This sets the API endpoint for the chat completions API.
 Default: "https://api.openai.com/v1/chat/completions".
-  - `ELEVENLABS_API_KEY`: Your Eleven Labs API key.
+  - `ELEVENLABS_API_KEY`: Your ElevenLabs API key.
 Can be disabled by omitting this secret.
-  - `ELEVENLABS_MODEL_NAME`: Eleven Labs model you're using.
+  - `ELEVENLABS_MODEL_NAME`: ElevenLabs model you're using.
 Default: "eleven_monolingual_v1".
   - `GCS_BUCKET_NAME`: Your chosen name for the GCS bucket meant for TTS audio file storage.

 **5. GitHub Actions 🚀**